Everything your pet sitter needs to know

 1. Your vet’s details

-Leave your vet’s name along with the address and contact numbers of the practice.
-It’s also a good idea to leave an emergency or out-of-hours contact.
-Put these details in a safe, obvious place (sellotaped to the fridge door is a good one!).
-Oh, and tell your sitter where your pet carrier is, just in case they do need to make a trip to the vet.
+Put these details somewhere safe but obvious (the fridge door is a classic spot).
+And don’t forget to tell your sitter where your pet carrier is, just in case they need to make a trip to the vet.

 2. An emergency contact